 "She's not like us.
 She needs the sunlight."

 Faith didn't like the way he included her in his night, then she saw Dawn's expression.
 Lost, utterly lost.
 She recognized the look.
-She turned to meet Spike's eyes.
-"Take her back.
+"So take her back.
 Give her to the Council.
 Let her grow up away from all this, away from things like us."

 Dawn's voice was broken.
 "I am a thing like you."

 "Green, glowy energy that a psycho god wanted to turn into a portal to hell.
 That's what I am.
 Not a girl.
 Not a human.
 Not really."

 Faith looked at Spike.
 He nodded slowly and she felt suddenly helpless.
 "I can't help you.
 Giles believes in me.
 And the council..."